Joel-Wong0794/Malaria_Visualisation/README.md

 3.  "(Main - ipynb) Technical Assessment Submission.ipynb"
     - The Exploratory Data Analysis done for the assessment.
 5. Within this repository, is also the interactive Streamlit Application.
-    - Option 1: Access the Web Application on https://share.streamlit.io/joel-wong0794/malaria_visualisation/main
+    - Option 1: Access the Web Application via this <a href="https://share.streamlit.io/joel-wong0794/malaria_visualisation/main">LINK</a>.
     - Option 2: Download this folder, type in `Streamlit run streamlit_app.py` in the terminal.
 This will launch the Streamlit application offline on your computer.